InformaticsMatters/squonk/openshift/ansible/README.md

     ansible-playbook playbooks/squonk-chemcentral/run-loader.yaml \
         -e loader_class=EMoleculesBBSmilesLoader \
         -e loader_file=version.smi.gz

+>   Variables that control the `run-loader` playbook are defined in
+    `roles/squonk-chemcentral/defaults/main.yaml`

 When loading is complete you can remove the loader volume created and used by the preparation task: -